img 3341

 Nakamichi 670ZX

-I can only emphasise the large number of ‘Jesus’ clips, springs, almost invisible shims and washers, etc. Simply don’t ever take this on unless you are good with such small parts and have spares just in case.
+I can only emphasise the large number of ‘Jesus’ C and E-clips, springs, shims and washers.
+Simply DO NOT EVER take on a job like this unless you are really good at working with such small parts, keeping said parts, and have spares, just in case.

 Nakamichi 670ZX

 Cams, gears, pulleys, clips.
-All need to be disassembled, cleaned and lubed if the job is to be done properly.
+All this needs to be disassembled, cleaned and lubed if the job is to be done properly.

 Nakamichi 670ZX